(explanatory provisions appear in italics)

 10. Payment of Fees

-Neither member companies nor their representatives shall ask individuals to assume unreasonably high entrance fees, training fees, franchise fees, fees for promotional materials or other fees related solely to the right to participate in the direct selling business.
+Neither member companies nor their independent salespeople shall ask individuals to assume unreasonably high entrance fees, training fees, franchise fees, fees for promotional materials or other fees related solely to the right to participate in the direct selling business.
+Any fees charged to become an independent salesperson shall relate directly to the value of materials, products or services provided in return.

 10. High entrance fees can be an element of pyramid schemes, in which individuals are encouraged to expend large upfront costs, without receiving product of like value.
 These fees then become the mechanism driving the pyramid and placing participants at risk of financial harm.
 Some state laws have requirements that fees be returned similar to the repurchase provisions delineated in Code §7a.
 The Code eliminates the harm of large fees by prohibiting unreasonably high fees.
 The Code Administrator is empowered to determine when a fee is “unreasonably high.”
 For example, if a refund is offered for only a portion of an entrance fee, to cover what could be described as inventory, and there is nothing else given or received for the balance of the entrance fee, such as a training program, that portion of the entrance fee may be deemed to be unreasonably high by the Code Administrator.
 This Code section reinforces the provision in Code Part B. Responsibilities and Duties requiring companies to address the Code violations of their independent contractor salesforce.